All Episodes

 You haven't heard about any cancellations of funding.

-And the answer is that Dartmouth has actually been reforming itself.
+The answer is that Dartmouth has actually been reforming itself.

 It's probably not been reforming itself enough, but it's reforming itself nevertheless.

-And certainly, by the standards of the Ivy League, Dartmouth is doing the most to address these concerns of the Trump administration.
+And certainly by the standards of the Ivy League, Dartmouth is doing the most to address these concerns of the Trump administration.

-One, 600 academic institutions signed a letter basically saying the Trump administration is persecuting Harvard.
+Let me give you a couple of case and points one, six hundred academic institutions signed a letter basically saying the Trump administration is persecuting Harvard, it needs to stop, they stand with Harvard.

 Most of the Ivy League universities signed.